-Pork Chops – nice, thick, centre-cut pork chops are always nice, though you can make this recipe with any pork chops, bone-in or boneless.
+Pork Chops – nice, thick, bone-in pork chops are the perfect choice for this peppercorn sauce.
+That said, this sauce will work nicely with any pork chop, bone-in or boneless.
 Only the cooking time will change.

 Peppercorns – you can use black peppercorns, or a mixture of red, green and black if you happen to have that on hand.
 Starting with whole peppercorns allows for larger bits of pepper.
 Do be sure to crush the peppercorns though.
 You can use a mortar and pestle if you have one or if not, put the peppercorns in a little zipper bag and whack them with a rolling pin.
 Don’t whack too much though.
 You don’t want powdered pepper.
 You really just want them not to be whole.
 Large pieces are fine.
 Adjust the amount of pepper in the sauce to your taste.